galaxyAbstractor/StatCrawl/readme.rst

 Changelog
 =======
+* Apr 12, 2011: Should be able to fetch links now.
+Note: untested
 * Apr 11, 2011: Ability to chose ports and host.
 Some initial start of a way to send requests and responses.
 * Apr 10, 2011: Made a table for links currently in crawl-state.
 * Apr 09, 2011: Continued a bit with the host/node environment.
 Can now connect clients to server.